 Latest News on C Difficile Toxins

-- An update on Clostridium difficile toxinotyping. - PubMed - NCBI
+- The Role of Rho GTPases in Toxicity of Clostridium difficile Toxins. - PubMed - NCBI